 MKT 4233 Strategic Marketing This capstone course explores the strategic aspect of marketing.
 Students will bring together their prior knowledge of marketing and business to analyze the business environment, industry, and competition using business cases and projects and develop marketing strategies for different scenarios.
 The course will discuss planning and implementation strategies, among other issues around the strategic approach towards marketing.
-Prerequisites: MKT 1013 Marketing Concepts, BSA 2003 Business Communications, MKT 3223 Decision Making with Information Technology, and junior or senior status.
+Prerequisites:, BSA 2003 Business Communications,,MKT 4113 Integrated Marketing Communications, and junior or senior status.